royalapplications/docs/src/products/royalserver/royal-server-configuration/modules/vmware-module.md

 ## Usage

-Add a [VMware](xref:royalts_reference_connections_vmware) connection in RoyalTS and assign a Royal Server object to it.
+Add a [VMware](xref:royalts_reference_connections_vmware) connection in Royal TS and assign a Royal Server object to it.
+The account used for the VMware connection needs permission to manage host services to start or stop SSH.